 It is a common belief that police are required to administer Miranda warnings whenever they arrest someone.
 Despite what you see on television and in the movies, that belief is incorrect.
 The obligation to administer Miranda warnings arises only when two conditions exist.
 The first condition is that the person be in a custodial setting.
 Note that “custodial setting”does not necessarily mean that the person is under arrest.
 It is sufficient that the person reasonably feel that he is not free to leave.
 The second condition is that the police want to interrogate that person.
 It is only when both conditions are present that police are required to administer Miranda warnings.

 Unless police administer Miranda warnings when required to do so, subsequent answers to questions become inadmissible in the State's case-in-chief.
 That is the only “penalty” the State incurs in failing to administer Miranda warnings.
-In fact, the State is permitted to use at trial information obtained in violation of Miranda in order to rebut contradictory evidence adduced by the defendant.
+On June 23, 2022, the United States Supreme Court held in Vega v.
+Tekoh that a person whose Miranda rights have been violated cannot even sue the government for losses incurred as a result of those violations.
+Adding insult to injury, the State is permitted to use at trial information obtained in violation of Miranda in order to rebut contradictory evidence adduced by the defendant.
 Even when Miranda warnings have not been issued, spontaneous statements by a person in police custody, when not the result of police questioning, are admissible.

 The need to provide Miranda warnings arose by decision of the United States Supreme Court in the case of Miranda v.
 Arizona, 384 U.S. 436 (1966).
 Law enforcement officials originally were highly critical of the decision.
 On balance, however, the decision has proved to have greatly benefited law enforcement.
 This benefit arises from the fact that, once Miranda warnings have been issued, judges are much more likely to rule that defendants' statements were made voluntarily, where the judges might have ruled otherwise absent those warnings.
 Nevertheless, subsequent decisions of the United States Supreme Court have defined numerous exceptions to the circumstances where Miranda warnings are required: